dfrnt-labs/terminusdb-docs-static/src/app/docs/add-a-schema-with-the-python-client/page.md

 ---
 nextjs:
   metadata:
-    title: Add a schema to TerminusCMS with the Python Client
+    title: Add a schema to TerminusDB with the Python Client
     description: >-
-      A guide to show how to add a schema to TerminusCMS projects with the Python Client.
+      A guide to show how to add a schema to TerminusDB projects with the Python Client.
     openGraph:
       images: >-